-Legislators in West Virginia concluded their special session in June and approved a 2016-17 budget and a 65-cents-per-pack increase in the cigarette tax, which is expected to generate approximately \$100 million in additional state revenues in the coming year.
+Legislators concluded the special session in June, approving a budget and a 65 cents per pack increase in the cigarette tax, which is expected to generate approximately \$100 million in additional state revenues for 2016-17.
 Statewide general funds for 2016-17 total less than \$4.2 billion, a 2.7 percent decrease.
 While state aid to schools is up 0.8 percent to nearly \$1.8 billion, funding for other statewide K-12 education programs is down 3.5 percent to \$154 million.
-General funds for community and technical colleges decline 2 percent to \$64.2 million, while the college and university system receives \$264.2 million, down 3.4 percent.
+General funds for community and technical colleges decline 2 percent to \$64.2 million while the college and university system receives \$264.2 million, down 3.4 percent.